ilanbb/SideRSS/README.md

 	>1:4687934-4689403
 	CCAACTTCATTTTTTATTTGCGCTTGAA...

-A structure-information file contains structure probabilities, one for each nucleotide in the corresponding sequences (probability of being unpaired).
+A structure-information file contains structure reactivity scores, one for each nucleotide in the corresponding sequences (proportional to its probability being unpaired).
 Information on every sequence is stored in two lines in the following format:

 	>1:4687934-4689403
 	0.032	0.02	0.0	0.021	0.0	0.0	0.083...